...

 Defend the estate against unfounded paternity claims, protect the rights of other heirs, provide necessary documentation and information for paternity determination.

 Each state has its own set of legal requirements for adding a deceased father to a child’s birth certificate.
 Some common requirements include presenting a court order, providing proof of Paternity, and submitting necessary documentation, such as a certified copy of the father’s death certificate.
 While this article focuses on Texas, it’s essential to recognize that procedures may vary in other states.
-It’s essential to consult with a family law attorney familiar with the specific state’s laws to ensure the process is completed correctly.
+You should consult with a family law attorney familiar with the specific state’s laws to ensure you complete the process correctly.

 Acknowledging Paternity in Birth Certificate When Father Died Before Child is Born